Here’s a harsh truth for you: blogging is a bit like sports. Anyone can do it, but few can do it at a professional level.

 At the end of the day, at least if you do it right, it’s just about quality content.
 About delivering a gift to your reader.
 About throwing it out there and seeing what comes back to you.

 That’s the difference between a blogger and someone who just blogs.
-A blogger is someone who thinks of his blog as his gift to the world.
+A blogger is someone who thinks of their blog as their gift to the world.

 High-quality blogs live this ethic day in and day out.
 Read them carefully and you’ll see that the common element is a selfless focus on the reader, an enthusiastic delivery of real value, with a foundation of credibility.